wassname/InnerPiSSA_private/docs/references.md

   Bidpo seems effective and sample-efficient but does not currently exceed more standard baselines.
 It’s hard to draw firm conclusions about bidpo because TruthfulQA might not be measuring truthfulness / factuality.
 However, we remain excited about dpo-driven Conditional Activation Steering, which has additional advantages—particularly for targeted loss mitigation.

 - [Anthropic steering personality traits paper](https://www.anthropic.com/research/persona-vectors)
+  - > AI models represent abstract concepts as patterns of activations within their neural network. ...
+We call these patterns persona vectors.
+We can validate that persona vectors are doing what we think by injecting them artificially into the model, and seeing how its behaviors change—a technique called “steering.”
 - supressed neurons
   - my readme that summarises the lesser known litriture on https://github.com/wassname/eliciting_suppressed_knowledge this tells you why I needed to steer on layer -3, because lots of supression happens after this and I hypothesis that the generation planning information I need to steer is supressed later on